 Electrical equipment such as video and digital cameras cannot be charged during the trail.
 You should ensure an adequate supply of batteries to last the camping portion of the holiday.

-This riding holiday can involve long hours in the saddle, riding at speed and in the heat, so clothing should be comfortable and well-tested.
+This riding holiday can involve long hours in the saddle in the heat, so clothing should be comfortable and well-tested.
 A broad-brimmed hat is a useful addition and high-factor suncream is essential.
 Boots suitable for riding and walking are advised.
 Temperatures can drop at night in the desert so a sleeping bag is required but unfortunately it is not possible to hire these.
 Blankets can be provided and are used in addition to a sleeping bag.

-A few saddlebags are available but it is recommended that you take your own.
+Saddlebags are provided.
 The evenings are informal round the campfire, no change of clothing is required.

 Suggested: